OleVik/grav-plugin-timeline/README.md

 Each timeline is structured with a Header (`timeline.md`, Timeline-template) and Events (`timeline_event.md`, Timeline Event-template).
 Headers are used as separators and can order their descendant Events, as well as contain normal fields such as `title`, `subtitle`, and `content`.
 Events also render a formatted, localized `date` (using [`date_format`](http://php.net/manual/en/function.date.php) and `locale`), as well as an `image`.
 In addition, Events are cast as Linked Data with [JSON-LD](https://json-ld.org/), wherein `type`, `place`, `locality`, and `region` are used.

+#### Printing

+Two modes of printing are support: Pure text or with graphics.
+By default, graphics are included and the layout will typically emulate mobile-view - events will not alternate between odd and even.
+To print pure text, remove the `print`-class from `<div class="print timeline-wrapper col-12 col-sm-10 col-sm-offset-1 col-md-8 offset-md-2">` in [timeline.html.twig](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/timeline.html.twig).

 ## Development

 Use a SCSS-compiler, like LibSass, eg. node-sass and compile `assets/timeline.scss` to `assets/timeline.css` in the plugin-folder.
 For example: `node-sass --watch --source-map true assets/timeline.scss assets/timeline.css`.